mvysny/vaadin-boot/README.md

 * Open your Project Settings in IDEA, then locate the SDK "Edit" button and press it
 * Click the upper `+` button, then "Download JDK".
 * Select JDK version 17, then the "JetBrains Runtime".
-Both the basic version and the JCEF version work; JCEF version is bigger and takes longer to download.
+Both the basic version and the JCEF version work; we recommend the basic version since JCEF version is bigger and therefore takes longer to download, and JCEF is not used by Vaadin apps.
 * When running your app from Intellij, make sure to:
   * Run via Intellij instead of via Gradle, see the "Build and run using" tip above
   * Add the following JVM flags: `-XX:+AllowEnhancedClassRedefinition -dcevm`